Last Updated on 01/21/21 by quiltripping

 The lodges that we stayed at were historic and quite comfortable.
 I liked that their design fit in with the scenic outdoor environment, which for me really added to the experience.

 Our rafting trip started and ended at the Morrison’s Rogue River Lodge (note-the cost of the lodging on the night before the rafting trip starts was not included in the price of the trip).
 The lodging options vary from hotel type rooms to cabins of varying sizes.
 The lodge has an on-site restaurant for its guests and a store for any last minute supplies.
 I especially appreciated the laundry room (I was midway into a two week Oregon road trip, so being able to wash clothes was a nice bonus).
 I also appreciated the bathroom and shower that was available at the end of the rafting trip where I could get cleaned up before leaving.

 I stayed in one of the cabin studio rooms which I found to be spacious, clean and quite comfortable.

 My stay here on our first night on the river was in one of the rustic log cabins.
-The room was clean and comfortable and I definitely appreciate the en suite bath with shower and toilet out here in the wilderness.
+The room was basic, clean and comfortable and I definitely appreciate the en suite bath with shower and toilet out here in the wilderness.
 The Black Bar was built in 1934 and in its day, played host to Hollywood celebrities like Gregory Peck, Clark Gable and Ginger Rogers.
 A scrapbook at the lodge had fascinating newspaper article clippings depicting the long history of the lodge, including one piece about the visit here by First Lady Laura Bush.